-The LEA leader(s) will contact the DDOE CTE policy advisor (see Appendix B) to begin the CTE program of study development process.
-The CTE policy advisor will work with a subject matter expert to provide technical assistance to the LEA as needed.
+The LEA leader(s) will contact DDOE's CTE Education Associates (see Appendix B) to begin the CTE program of study development process.
+The CTE subject matter expert to provide technical assistance to the LEA as needed.

 2a.
 Adoption of a Delaware state-model CTE program of study: